 Dr. Rock-Paul’s current four-legged family includes two Puggles named Rocky & Moose; a rescued Boxer named Bella; two cats named Isabella (Izzy) and Kim Possible; two rabbits named Charlie and Chief; and three Sulcata tortoises named Scooter, Twilight, and Emmit.
 Her special interests include Exotic Medicine and Soft Tissue Surgery.

 Dr. Pfeiffer graduated from Kansas State University College of Veterinary Medicine in 1993.
 She is a member of the AVMA, AAHA, and the Nebraska Veterinary Medical Association (NVMA.)
 She is also a board member of Kansas State University Pet Tribute.
 On her days off, she helps to deliver Meals on Wheels.
 She is married to husband Mike Wilkins and has a cat named Leila.

 Her special interests include Surgery, Internal Medicine, and Endoscopy.
 She also sees exotic animals and performs abdominal ultrasounds.

 Dr. Aaron Truax

-He has a wife, Kami and two sons, Hayden and Grayson.
-Dr. Truax also has a Golden Retriever named Kallie, and a Border Collie mix, Libby.
+Dr. Truax’s family includes wife Kami; two sons, Hayden and Grayson; a Golden Retriever named Kallie; and a Border Collie mix, Libby.
 His hobbies include golf, woodworking, gardening, and outings with his children.
-Dr Truax also practices Aikido.
-Aikido is a Japanese martial art that couples martial arts defense with the use of the Katana or Samurai Sword.
-He currently holds the rank of 3rd Kyu.
+Dr Truax also practices Aikido (a Japanese martial art that couples martial arts defense with the use of the Katana Sword) and currently holds the rank of 3rd Kyu.
 His special interests include Cardiology, Cardiac Ultrasound, and Orthopedic Surgery.